If you’re keen to delve into overnight or extended hiking trips this year, you’ll need to purchase a hiking tent.

 The single-pole design of the Zempire Mono is about as simple as a hiking tent gets.
 This design keeps weight to a minimum whilst maintaining strength and performance in the field.

 Its minimal weight and pack size make the Mono perfect for solo adventures with sleeping space for one and a single vestibule for your gear.
-It has a full mesh inner, high-end features including alloy poles and pegs and an impressive waterhead rating.
-We have lumped the Atom from Zempire into the same position, as they’re very similar tents.
-Both the same materials and packed size, but the Atom has a brow pole which makes it a bit more comfortable to sit up in if you need to bunker down in inclement conditions.
+It has a full mesh inner, high-end features including alloy poles and unbendable Tri-pegs, plus an impressive waterhead rating.
+We have lumped the Atom from Zempire into the same position, as they’re very similar tents and the numbers and reviews are on par from our previous year of sales.
+Both have the same materials and packed size, but the Atom has a brow pole, making it a bit more comfortable to sit up in if you need to bunker down in inclement conditions.

 The Zempire Mono is the perfect mid-range tent for lightweight adventurers.

-For simplicity in the field, the Mono is a lightweight choice.
+For simplicity in the field, the Atom is a lightweight choice.
 Image: Zempire

 4. Explore Planet Earth Spartan 2 & 3 Person Dome Tents